Strictly Come Dancing: Strictly Come Dancing: The Game

 In 2016, BBC Worldwide commissioned a match-3 mobile app game published by Donut Publishing and developed by Exient Entertainment.
 The game uses a mix of hand animation and motion-captured data for all the dances in the game, using pro dancers from the show (Chloe Hewitt and Neil Jones).
 The mo-cap process was featured on It Takes Two in the build-up to the release of the app.
 The game features over 150 dresses and 9 dances: Quickstep, Jive, Tango, Salsa, Charleston, Viennese Waltz, Rumba, Cha Cha Cha, and Paso Doble.
-It was released on the App Store and Google Play in early 2016, and is regularly updated with new dance features alongside new seasons of the show.
+It was released on the App Store and Google Play in early 2016, and is regularly updated with new dance features alongside new series of the show.